- Place of origin:

 - Gallery location:

-The art of engraving gemstones can be traced back to ancient Greece in the 8th century BC and earlier.
-Techniques passed down to the Egyptians and then to the Romans.
-There were major revivals of interest in engraved gems in Europe during the Byantine era, the Middle Ages, the Renaissance, and again in the 18th and 19th centuries.
-At each stage cameos and intaglios, these skillful carvings on a minute scale, were much prized and collected, sometimes as symbols of power mounted in jewelled settings, sometimes as small objects for private devotion or enjoyment.
-This cameo, make in Italy between 1820 and 1850, is in the neo-classical style popular in the late 1700s and early 1800s, when taste in the arts echoed the subject matter and style of the Greek and Roman masters.
+The art of engraving gemstones has been admired since the early days of the Roman empire.
+It was revived in Europe during the Renaissance, and again in the 18th and 19th centuries.
+Cameos and intaglios were prized and collected, sometimes as symbols of power and mounted in jewelled settings, sometimes as small objects for private devotion or enjoyment.
+This gem is in the 'neo-classical' style popular in the late 1700s and early 1800s, when taste in the arts echoed the subject matter and style of the Greek and Roman masters.
 Thousands of gems were made in this style in Italy and brought back by British Grand Tourists, who went there to visit the newly-discovered classical antiquities and archaeological sites.
 In 2nd century Roman tales, the beautiful maid Psyche was Cupid's lover, who eventually after many trials was united with him in heaven.
 She came to symbolise the Soul seeking union with Desire, and is often accompanied in images by a butterfly, representing the soul.

 Place of Origin